 A cervical cancer screening is an important way to identify anything abnormal and connect you with follow-up testing and treatment if you need it.
 Women’s Wellness Connection offers free cervical cancer screenings (also called Pap smears or Pap tests or HPV tests) and follow-up to eligible women.
 This involves an examination of your cervix to check for anything unusual.
 There are two types of cervical cancer screenings.
 One type is the Pap test, and the other is the Human Papilloma Virus DNA (HPV) testing.
-Co testing is recommended if you are ages 30 to 65.
+Co-testing is recommended if you are aged 30 to 65.
 Over 90 percent of women who find cervical cancer early survive at least 5 years.

 What to expect during your Pap test

 The test will be done in a private room.
 If you'd feel more comfortable having a friend, family member or staff member in the room for the test, please ask the clinic staff and in most cases they may join you.

 You'll be provided with a cover or gown to wear, and before the test, you'll need to remove your clothing from the waist down.

 Your healthcare provider will begin the test by asking you to you to lie back on the exam table.
 Sometimes a pelvic exam is done before the Pap test.